 Dipping into her well of physical and psychological reserves during all those weeks, months, and years had drained her, and now her reservoir of energy, patience, and understanding was running extremely low.

 I would usually go over in the afternoon, after lunch, and take his blood pressure, pulse, and temperature as a matter of course.

-When asked about any pain he might have or his sleep patterns, Bob could not make enough sense of my questions to formulate a logical or rational reply, just a grunt.
+Asking about any pain he might have or his sleep patterns was a waste of time and energy.
+Bob could not make enough sense of my questions to formulate a logical or rational reply, just a grunt.